local-motion/product/functionality/users_and_access/identity_and_access_management.md

 # Identity and access management
 This section describes the enrollment and authentication of regular users.
+I would like people to come in by putting a signature (like the campaign that is running now).
+And that that is directly their login, if they want to do more than just sign a petition.
+Then you start with the same screen (s) as the campaign.
+Identify on the map and indicate a location (note: with functionality of the duplication of two or more streets on the same playground).
+They then sign the petition and are asked to go directly to their own promotion page by creating a password.
+The rest of the data is already there.
+Something along the lines of: 'Come directly into action on your own promotion page, enter your password here'.
+Something for Yvette to describe that well.

 ## User enrollment
 Anyone can enroll into the system and become a regular user.